SamueleGerminiani/carmine/README.md

 # How to use the tool
-Carmine has one main input, a configuratin file containing the LTL properties.
+Carmine has one main input, a configuration file containing the LTL properties.
 The user can find several input examples in the 'input' directory

 ## Generating the verification environment